nus-cs2030s/2324-s2/docs/09-composition.md

 Without sharing references, moving `p1` only affects `c1`, so we are safe.

 The drawback of not sharing objects with the same content is that we will have a proliferation of objects and the computational resource usage is not optimized.
-This is an example of the trade offs we mentioned in the [introduction to this module](00-overview.md): we are sacrificing the computational cost to save programmers from potential suffering!
+This is an example of the trade-offs we mentioned in the [introduction to this module](00-overview.md): we are sacrificing the computational cost to save programmers from potential suffering.

 Another approach to address this issue is _immutability_.
 We will cover this later in the module.